 Boasting all of that and much more, it may come as a surprise that the home prices in Sacramento have yet to catch up to neighboring metropolitan areas.
 Potential homebuyers may want to cash in on this phenomenon before prices creep up to the sky-high brackets seen in nearby Silicon Valley and the Bay Area.

 This robust agricultural community boasts direct access to some of the freshest produce in the state, along with warm, sunny weather and a thriving Basque restaurant scene.
-But the best part of living in Bakersfield (aside from all of the potential day-trips and weekend adventures) may be the shockingly low prices.
-In fact, there are six 55+ communities in the area selling affordable homes, with one offering home prices in the low $100s.
+But the best part of living in Bakersfield (aside from all of the potential day-trips and weekend adventures) may be the shockingly low home prices.
+In fact, there are six 55+ communities in the area selling affordable homes, with prices starting in the mid $200s.

-The San Bernardino Valley, also known as the “Inland Empire,” has been an increasingly popular area for active adults who want to enjoy Southern California living without the steep price tags, and this area offers just that—close proximity to beaches, year-round sunshine, and affordable home prices.
+The San Bernardino Valley, also known as the “Inland Empire,” has been an increasingly popular area for active adults who want to enjoy Southern California living without the steep price tags.
+This area offers just that—proximity to beaches, year-round sunshine, and affordable home prices.

 Stockton is a short drive from the thriving Bay Area yet far removed from the sky-high prices, making it an ideal place for those looking to be near the action without paying an exorbitant home price.
 The region of Stockton and neighboring Modesto lies East of the Bay Area, and it enjoys warmer weather and a beautiful year-round climate.